Graveyard Dirt Cake

 Earlier today I shared with you another family favorite recipe called Kansas City Dirt Cake.

-Well, recently I saw in a magazine a different version of this cake that was jazzed up a bit for Halloween.
+It’s such a family favorite with its Oreo cookie crumbs, so I decided to make a different version of this cake that was jazzed up a bit for Halloween.
 I loved it so much and wanted to share it with you today.
-I’m calling it Graveyard Dirt Cake.

 Not only is it an easy and yummy cake but it’s one of those desserts that looks like you spent hours on it and really didn’t.
 It just looks that good!!
 Fun and festive, right?!